GerHobbelt/owemdjee/README.md

 - [sqlite](./sqlite)
 - [sqlite3pp](./sqlite3pp) -- a minimal ORM wrapper for SQLite et al.
 - [SQLiteCpp](../SQLiteCpp) -- a smart and easy to use C++ SQLite3 wrapper.
 SQLiteC++ offers an encapsulation around the native C APIs of SQLite, with a few intuitive and well documented C++ classes.
+- [libsqlfs](../libsqlfs): a POSIX style file system on top of an SQLite database.
+It allows applications to have access to a full read/write file system in a single file, complete with its own file hierarchy and name space.
+This is useful for applications which needs structured storage, such as embedding documents within documents, or management of configuration data or preferences.
+- [sqlean](../sqlean): The ultimate set of SQLite extensions: SQLite has few functions compared to other database management systems.
+SQLite authors see this as a feature rather than a problem, because SQLite has an extension mechanism in place.
+There are a lot of SQLite extensions out there, but they are incomplete, inconsistent and scattered across the internet. sqlean brings them together, neatly packaged into domain modules, documented, tested, and built for Linux, Windows and macOS.
+- [sqlite-stats](../sqlite-stats): provides common statistical functions for SQLite.
+- [SQLiteHistograms](../SQLiteHistograms): an SQLite extension library for creating histogram tables, tables of ratio between histograms and interpolation tables of scatter point tables.
+- [sqlite-fts5-snowball](../sqlite-fts5-snowball): a simple extension for use with FTS5 within SQLite.
+It allows FTS5 to use Martin Porter's Snowball stemmers (libstemmer), which are available in several languages.
+Check http://snowballstem.org/ for more information about them.
+- [sqlite_wrapper](../sqlite_wrapper): an easy-to-use, lightweight and concurrency-friendly SQLite wrapper written in C++17.
 - ~~[squash](./squash)~~
 - [stdext-path](./stdext-path) -- path manipulations (`dirname` et al)
 - [stopwords](./stopwords)
 - [subprocess](./subprocess)
 - [svg-charter](./svg-charter) -- SVG chart renderer
+- [taolog](../taolog): A Win32 logger based on DebugView & ETW.
 - [taskflow](./taskflow)
 - [tessconfigs](../tessconfigs)
 - [tessdata](../tessdata)